The Practice

 Agentic Experience Lifecycle

 AXD is not just a theory - it is a practice.
-The twelve frameworks below constitute the complete definitive suite for designing human-agent relationships across every major phase of the agentic experience lifecycle.
-From pre-delegation intent to constitutional ethics, they cover the full arc of how humans and autonomous agents build, maintain, and govern their working relationships.
+The twelve frameworks below constitute the complete definitive suite for designing human agent interaction across every major phase of the agentic experience lifecycle.
+From pre-delegation intent to constitutional ethics, they cover the full arc of how humans and autonomous agents build, maintain, and govern their working relationships through trust architecture and delegation design.

 Each framework has been developed from the founding principles and stress-tested against real-world agentic design challenges in financial services, healthcare, enterprise technology, and government.